 When you feel pain, you want to massage the problem area.
 We discovered that certain spots on the body had a greater affect than others and began mapping these ‘points.’

 A Chinese medical practitioner who utilizes tuina in their practice would provide hands on work like any other massage therapist, but would be following a Chinese medical treatment principle by selecting specific points like an Acupuncturist.

 Moxibustion is the burning of the herb mugwort.
-We call it moxa for short.
+It is called moxa for short.

-Like tuina/acupressure, it pre-dates acupuncture.
-Just like tuina, when you have pain, you want to massage the area.
+Like tuina/acupressure, moxa pre-dates acupuncture.
+Just like tuina, when you have pain, you want to stimulate the area.
 Heat is also a pain relieving therapy.
-We began using heat to harm spots on our body which led to moxibustion.
-When we began puncturing the body, we would also do moxa over the area = Acumoxa.
+We began using heat to warm spots on our body which led to moxibustion.
+When we began puncturing the body, we would also burn moxa over the area = Acumoxa.

 Cupping and Gua Sha are techniques to move stagnation up to four inches near the surface of the body and to draw energy to the surface.

 It is often used to move stagnation out of the muscles, allowing fresh, oxygenated blood to come in and nourish the tissues.
+Great for breaking up cellulite!
 It is also used to separate the tissues at the surface of the body to improve the venting of pathogens from the exterior.